 Lemur tree frogs are bright yellowish-green to brown.
 Yellow skin covers the hands, feet and flanks and the belly is white.
 A thick black line surrounds each eye.
 They can change color depending on whether they are active or resting.
-When they are active at night, they become more camouflaged as their upperparts turn to brown.
-Their eyes turn dark grey too.
-They have thin bodies, arms and legs, and lack webbing between fingers and toes.
+When they are active at night, they become more camouflaged as their upper parts turn to brown.
+Their eyes turn dark gray too.
+They have thin bodies, arms and legs, and lack webbing between their fingers and toes.
 They move slowly, walking hand over hand and rarely jump, unless fleeing from danger.

 Females are larger than the males.
 Females typically measure 1.5 to 2 inches (39 to 53 millimeters) and males typically measure 1 to 1.6 inches (30 to 41 millimeters).